chromium/chromium/net/reporting/README.md

 any successful document load.

-All V0 reports destined for the same endpoint group may be bundled together for delivery, regardless of their source (subject to NIK isolation).
+All V0 reports destined for the same endpoint group may be bundled together for delivery, regardless of their source (subject to NAK isolation).

 V1 reporting drops the `Report-To` header in favor of `Reporting-Endpoints`, which configures named endpoints (single URLs) which are only valid for the